-I believe that the true gifts of the honest and personal inventory is the way it can change how we perceive our fellow man and it is an invitation to self-forgiveness and to the forgiveness of others.
+I believe that the true gifts of the honest and personal inventory are the way it can change how we perceive our fellow man and it is an invitation to self-forgiveness and to the forgiveness of others.

 In taking the inventory of ourselves we will have to utilize the courage acquired from the trust we learned in Step Three.
-After truly taking a third step we learn that we are not facing our inner demons/dragons alone.
+After truly taking the third step we learn that we are not facing our inner demons/dragons alone.

 We have indeed made real dragons of the secrets we keep.
-And in the dark corners of our minds they rule and rule often barbarically.
+And in the dark corners of our minds, they rule and rule often barbarically.
 They roar, scream and still they whisper into our being, ‘If you let anyone know this… they will kill you.
 You are only safe in the secrecy.
 Keep this in the darkness with me and I will protect you.’

 Those same lies become like unto prison bars, and we are the keepers of the keys.
 Allowing ourselves to reveal the secrets is the first step to opening the door.

 Yes, it may be like a prison we keep ourselves in, oddly we are both prisoner and warden.
-The true keeper often of the key before we reveal the lies to someone is actually guilt.
+The true keeper often of the key before we reveal the lies to someone is actually guilty.
 Even if we haven’t done anything, even if we were the true victim, somehow, we imprison ourselves with guilt.

-In the writing of the Fourth Step, we open our minds, our hearts and the prison door.
+In the writing of the Fourth Step, we open our minds, our hearts, and the prison door.
 It is only in the revelation of the secrecy that we discover the lies that bind us.
-In the fourth step we face the fears.
-In the fifth step we begin to open our self-imposed prison door.
+In the fourth step, we face the fears.
+In the fifth step, we begin to open our self-imposed prison door.

 Follow us on Facebook as we explore this step this month.